shaktiwadekar9/UnifiedCNNforSteeringThrottlePrediction/README.md

-This repo holds source code for [ICRA 2021 Workshop paper](https://linklab-uva.github.io/icra-autonomous-racing/contributed_papers/paper10.pdf)
+This repo holds source code for [ICRA 2021 Workshop paper : Towards End-to-End Deep Learning for Autonomous Racing : On Data Collection and a Unified Architecture for Steering and Throttle Prediction](https://linklab-uva.github.io/icra-autonomous-racing/contributed_papers/paper10.pdf)

 <div align="center">